Have you guessed what it is yet?

 description: The California Kingsnake is dark brown or black with whitish-yellow bands.

 fun facts: The Kingsnake received its name because it often eats other snakes.
 It is famous for eating Rattlesnakes.
 When a hungry Kingsnake finds a Rattlesnake, it will bite the Rattlesnake behind the head and coil itself around the body.
 The Kingsnake is nearly immune to Rattlesnake venom and does not worry about being bitten.
+Strengthening your buttocks – buttocks bodybuilding exercises – Doctissimo buy superdrol online weight training program for beginners: the exercises of the coach to train at home.
 Like a Boa Constrictor, the Kingsnake tightens the coils around the Rattlesnake and suffocates it.
 Sometimes the Kingsnake will eat the Rattlesnake before it is dead.

 life cycle: In June or July, the female California Kingsnake lays 2 to 24 eggs under leaves on the ground.
 She leaves the eggs after laying them.
 About 70 days later, the baby snakes emerge.
 They are 20 to 33 centimeters and look like miniature adult snakes.